Extended Hours for Routine Radiology Tests

 About Guthrie Troy Community Hospital

-Guthrie Troy Community Hospital, one of the four hospitals in Guthrie’s integrated system, is a Critical Access Hospital that provides a wide range of inpatient and outpatient services to its rural community.
+Guthrie Troy Community Hospital, one of the four hospitals in Guthrie’s integrated system, is a Critical Access Hospital that provides a wide range of inpatient and outpatient services to its community.
 Our team is dedicated to Guthrie’s mission of improving the health and well-being of our region and is supported by the latest in technology, state-of-the-art health care equipment and electronic medical records.

 In 2013, Guthrie opened a new state-of-the-art facility to replace the original structure built in 1950.
 Troy hospital began as a 13-bed hospital, expanding to 72 beds and 12 bassinets in 1956.